cgarethc/flickr-backup/README.md

 # flickr-backup

+flickr-backup is provided under an MIT License.
+See LICENSE.TXT.

 For a full run-down see my [Medium Story](https://cgarethc.medium.com/saas-prepper-backing-up-my-flickr-collection-with-a-raspberry-pi-402de3a6178d)

 This tool is designed to backup all the albums in a Flickr account to the local filesystem.